Skip to Main Content

 8 Outline the structure of your assignment

-Your literature review will often be split into different chapters and it can be useful for you (and your lecturer) if you use the headings function in Word for each of the chapters you have as it makes navigating the document a lot easier.
+Your literature review will often be split into different chapters or sections and it can be useful for you (and your lecturer) if you use the headings function in Word for each of the chapters, sections, and subsections you have as it makes navigating the document a lot easier.
 Plus, if you want to create an automated contents list you will need to use Word headings to do this.

 Sign up for one of our workshops